-(a) If one of the tied applications is for an Affordable Rental Housing Development and the other is for a program Activity or development of a navigation center, the Affordable Rental Housing Development application will be selected for funding;

-- (b) If one of the tied applications is for a navigation center and the other is for a program Activity, the navigation center will be selected for funding; - (c) If both of the tied applications are for Affordable Rental Housing Developments, the Project with the lowest weighted average affordability of Restricted Units will be selected; - (d) If both of the tied applications are for navigation centers, the facility that provides overnight shelter to the greatest number of people will be selected; and - (e) If both of the tied applications are for programs, the local government with the highest rate of households experiencing the most severe housing need according to the most recent HUD CHAS dataset will be selected.
+- (a) If one of the tied applications is for an Affordable Rental Housing Development and the other is for a program Activity or development of a Navigation Center, the Affordable Rental Housing Development application will be selected for funding: - (b) If one of the tied applications is for a Navigation Center and the other is for a program Activity, the Navigation Center will be selected for funding; - (c) If both of the tied applications are for Affordable Rental Housing Developments. the project with the lowest weighted average of affordability of Restricted Units will be selected: - (d) If both of the tied applications are for Navigation Centers, the facility that provides overnight shelter to the greatest number of people will be selected; or - (e) If both of the tied applications are for programs, the Local Government with the highest rate of households experiencing the most severe housing need according to the most recent HUD CHAS data set will be selected.

-4. Funding Award
+4. Funding award

-Pursuant to Guidelines Section 401(a), the PLHA funds awarded to eligible Applicants must be used to carry out the eligible Activity for which the Applicant submitted the application.
+Pursuant to Guidelines Section 401(a), the PLHA funds awarded to eligible Applicants must be used to carry out the eligible activity for which the Applicant submitted the application.